boltpkg/website/docs/publish.md

 ### **`bolt publish`**

-This will visit every workspace in the repository and try to publish packages which have version greater than published version.
+This will visit every workspace in the repository and try to publish workspace which has version greater than already published version.